Only one of the world’s 29 poorest countries has started coronavirus vaccinations

 The country was one of the epicenters of an Ebola outbreak in 2014 that killed more than 2,500 people.

-Dhillon, who advised the president of Guinea during the Ebola outbreak, said that both Guinean public health officials like Keita and the general public had experience with a pandemic, which had likely proven useful.
+Dhillon, who advised the president of Guinea during the Ebola outbreak, said that both Guinean public health officials like Keita and the general public had experience with a pandemic, which had likely proved useful.

-But Dhillon said that when he was in Guinea he had seen a “dilapidated, underfunded, under-resourced and therefore very dysfunctional health system.”

-He said he did not know whether the country had been able to make reforms in response to the coronavirus, but that he was concerned the country could be missing covid-19 cases due to a lack of testing capacity and its young population, which is less likely to display symptoms.